top of page

 I know you may find this hard to believe, but I actually booked the Grand Pacific Hotel.

-The plan was use Dicta 3 of the AAR Lodging Protocol to book four nights (via booking.com, completely cancelable at $250 USD/night - inclusive of tax and the ubiquitous 2.5% Fiji credit card fee) and use that time to get the lay of the land to then figure out the next move.
+The plan was to use Dicta 3 of the AAR Lodging Protocol to book four nights (via booking.com, completely cancelable at $250 USD/night - inclusive of tax and the ubiquitous 2.5% Fiji credit card fee) and use that time to get the lay of the land to then figure out the next move.
 Well on day two, we decided to extend for two extra days.
 The consummate leader, I empowered Mrs. AAR to negotiate the extension which should have been as straightforward as determining how much the two days would cost via booking.com, and then contacting the front desk to get a better/equal rate.
 It was not, as after contact she had to wait for over two hours for a rate that was 150% of the booking.com rate, so she booked via booking.com at $256 USD/night (inc. tax).

 I subsequently discussed this with the general manager.
 Not sure if it will lead to any process changes for your stay, but it did get us free morning breakfast for the balance of ours.